GMG Radio

-GMG Radio, and for a short while Real and Smooth Limited, was a company that owned the Real Radio and Smooth Radio networks.
+GMG Radio was a company that owned the Real Radio and Smooth Radio networks.
 As GMG Radio, the company was the radio division of the Guardian Media Group until it was bought in 2012 by Global Radio, however pending regulatory review of the merger the company was renamed Real and Smooth Limited and operated as a separate entity, until May 2014.

 History

 GMG Radio

 GMG Radio was Guardian Media Group's radio division, which started in early 1999 when former GMG Chief Executive Sir Robert Phillis enlisted the services of John Myers to establish GMG's radio division after seeing Myers on the documentary programme Trouble at the Top.
-Myers had featured in an episode that followed Myers as he prepared to launch Century 105 in the North West for Border Radio Holdings.
-John had left the Century stations and, after a brief spell in charge of Radio Investments Ltd, created GMG Radio Holdings Ltd and became its Managing Director.
+Myers had featured in an episode that followed him as he prepared to launch Century 105 in the North West for Border Radio Holdings.
+Myers had left the Century stations and, after a brief spell in charge of Radio Investments Ltd, created GMG Radio Holdings Ltd and became its Managing Director.

 The Station's first FM licence was won in April 2000 for the South Wales regional FM licence, which went on air on 3 October 2000, but was unsuccessful in its second application, for the West Midlands regional licence application, won by Saga.

-In June 2001, Scot FM was brought from The Wireless Group for £25.5m John Myers, said: "The problem with Scot FM is that it has changed owners faster than I've changed coats.
+In June 2001, Scot FM was brought from The Wireless Group for £25.5m John Myers said: "The problem with Scot FM is that it has changed owners faster than I've changed coats.
 It was badly launched.
 They gave the impression that they were going to do Radio 4 type speech and then they went and hired Scottie McClue.
 For the first time, Scot FM will have an owner that might give Scottish Radio Holdings a run for their money."
 Real Radio Scotland began broadcasting at 8 am on Tuesday 8 January 2002 with breakfast presenter Robin Galloway introducing the first song to be played, "A Star is Born".